kennyrebelo/NET_snrPeakFinder/README.md

 Python script that requires samtools installed in run environment.
 Developed and tested with [SAMtools](http://samtools.sourceforge.net/) v1.7.

 From a set of genomic regions of interest (.bed) it will return the nucleotide regions (.bed) that were enriched for NET-seq signal (i.e., nucleotides with a NET-seq peak).
-NET-seq peaks were defined as described in (Churchman & Weissman, 2011)[https://www.nature.com/articles/nature09652].
+NET-seq peaks were defined as described in (Churchman)[https://www.nature.com/articles/nature09652].

 Parameters: